fbpx

 Because of their extended exposure to microgravity, cosmonauts who returned from space suffered from severe muscle atrophy and bone loss.

-• In order to combat bone and muscle deterioration in space, Soviet researchers developed WBV platforms in the 1960s.
-The platforms produced controlled mechanical vibrations that promoted bone remodeling and muscle contractions.
+• In order to combat bone and muscle deterioration in space, Soviet researchers developed vibrating pulleys in the 1960s.
+The pulleys produced controlled mechanical vibrations that promoted bone remodeling and muscle contractions.

-• In order to enhance strength, coordination, and recuperation, Soviet sports scientists started incorporating WBV into elite athlete training regimens after its success in space medicine.
+• In order to enhance strength, coordination, and recuperation, Soviet sports scientists started incorporating vibrating pulleys into elite athlete training regimens after their success in space medicine.

 • During this time, vibration was first used scientifically and therapeutically for performance and medical purposes.
 This era marked the first scientific and therapeutic use of vibration for medical and performance enhancement.

-NASA began researching vibration treatment in the 1990s as a countermeasure for bone density loss encountered by astronauts on long-term space missions, inspired by Soviet research.
+NASA later began researching vibration treatment as a countermeasure for bone density loss encountered by astronauts on long-term space missions, inspired by Soviet research.

 At the same time, prominent US colleges began doing fundamental research on how vibration impacts muscle strength, balance, and rehabilitation outcomes.